thebluefish/burrtype/readme.md

 - Replace panics with errors
 - tests

-### Typescript

-- Generate combined exports for indices
-  - Flexible configuration to decide what to re-export
-- `bevy_reflect` support - this may or may not end up replacing the primary `Burr` derive macro

 ### Rust

-- Support the same set of common features as TS
+- Support the same set of common features as TypeScript
-- Support generic types
+- Generic types?